2010 Kallang slashings: Clemency plea failed: the death of Micheal Garing

 Despite the appeals and international protests, Micheal still failed in his final bid to escape the gallows, as President Halimah Yacob rejected the clemency plea submitted by Micheal on the advice of the Cabinet.

-On the morning of 22 March 2019, nearly 9 years after the unfortunate death of Shanmuganathan Dillidurai, his murderer – 30-year-old Micheal Anak Garing – was finally hanged to death by the neck in the state gallows of Changi Prison for his murder.
+On the morning of 22 March 2019, nearly 9 years after the unfortunate death of Shanmuganathan Dillidurai, 30-year-old Micheal Anak Garing – was finally put to death by hanging in the state gallows of Changi Prison for his murder.
 A day after his execution, Micheal's body was brought back by flight to his family in Sarawak, and it arrived in Kapit by speedboat.
 A funeral was held, and Micheal's body was later buried in a Muslim cemetery in Kapit.
 Malaysian news reports stated that Micheal's parents were devastated upon receiving news of their son's death.
 An unnamed relative of Micheal said to reporters, "I still do not want to believe (the news) despite being told the sentence has been carried out."

 Back in Malaysia, Suara Rakyat Malaysia (Suaram) condemned the city-state's hanging of Micheal.
 They said that the death penalty does not and will not provide justice.
 They said that Micheal's execution will not deter any similar offences in the future or undo his criminal acts, and called for both Singapore and Malaysia to abolish the death penalty.
 They said the death penalty merely endorses and repeat the violence and senseless loss of life inflicted by the accused through his crime and legitimise violence.
 On the day of Micheal's execution, Suaram released a statement, stating that Malaysia must learn from Singapore's example to ensure Malaysia's total abolition of the death penalty, and not legitimising violence and murder through the criminal justice system.
 Suaram also reportedly offered condolences to Micheal's surviving family members and relatives.

 In a statement, according to The Straits Times (Singapore's national daily newspaper), the Ministry of Home Affairs (MHA) said Micheal was accorded full due process under the law, and was represented by legal counsel throughout the process.
 "Our laws apply equally to all, regardless of whether the offender is local or foreign," said MHA, reiterating that all the foreigners who visit or reside in Singapore must abide by Singapore's laws.
 The ministry also said that the death penalty is part of Singapore's criminal justice system and is used only against very serious crimes.
 MHA also stressed that every sovereign state has the right to decide if the death penalty should be retained or abolished, depending on their own circumstances.

 Micheal and another unnamed person (presumably Chia Kee Chen) were the two people hanged for murder in 2019.
 The duo remained as the last two people executed for murder in Singapore for the next five years, until 28 February 2024, when Bangladeshi painter Ahmed Salim was hanged for murdering his Indonesian girlfriend Nurhidayati Wartono Surata back in 2018.